 The single purplish-red speckled egg is laid in April and hatches in late May.
-The chick takes approximately 65 days to fledge and departs to sea on its own in late July or early August.
-Longtails do all of their feeding far out on the open ocean where they plunge from a height onto unsuspecting fish and squid like a gannet.
-During the winter months, the population disperses throughout the Sargasso Sea and remains out of sight of land.
-Evidently, the birds sleep on the wing or on the water if it is calm.
+The chick takes approximately 65 days to fledge and departs to sea on its own in late August and September when the parents stop bringing it food.
+Longtails feed out on the open ocean where they plunge from a height onto unsuspecting fish and squid like a gannet.
+During the winter months, the population disperses throughout the Sargasso Sea and Western Atlantic and remains out of sight of land.

 There are 3500-4000 nesting pairs in Bermuda and steps have been taken to protect the species.
 The number of Longtails steadily went into decline due to coastline development; increased disturbance from an expanding population; predation by illegal-stray dogs, cats, crows; and competition with pigeons and mourning doves for nests.
 Another factor is higher sea levels and increased coastal erosion.
 To reverse the decline, Longtail igloos were invented in 1997 as an emergency measure to provide alternative nesting sites.

 Made of SKB roofing material, the igloos provide insulation and shelter from the sun, are light but strong, with a concrete covering that provides camouflage and holds the nest in place.
 Seventy Longtail igloo nests are in place on Nonsuch Island Nature Reserve and have been installed at Cooper’s Island Nature Reserve and on the ramparts of the National Museum of Bermuda in Dockyard.
 Over 1100 igloo nests are now in place along the island’s coast and have proved a success by increasing the number of breeding pairs.

 From April to August you can watch a nesting Longtail with the Nonsuch Island Live Tropic-Bird Cam.